 No more meeting rooms! – is this a real trend?

+Is getting rid of meeting rooms a real trend?
 According to research by Leslie A. Perlow, Constance Noonan Hadley, and Eunice Eun published in the Harvard Business Review languorous meetings are an illness eating away at modern companies.
 The very worst meeting are time-consuming and frustrating—they can seem like a refined form of torture for the average office worker.

 And it’s not just the frequency and length of meetings that has come under fire.
 Conference room design and even the furniture have come under critical analysis in recent years.